Ooldea, South Australia: History

+The settler town that sprung up was named Ooldea, but was also referred to as Yuldea, Youldul, Yuldeh, or Yultulyngya.

-It was the site of a mission established by the United Aborigines Mission (UAM) in 1933, which later included a children's dormitory housing around 60 children.
+It was the site of a mission known as Ooldea Mission, established by the United Aborigines Mission (UAM) in 1933.
+It later included a children's dormitory housing around 60 children.
 In 1938 an Aboriginal reserve was created covering the land around the mission.
 The mission was visited twice by Norman Tindale and was home for many years to Daisy Bates, both concerned with understanding and protecting Aboriginal culture.
 A cairn commemorating Bates was designed by F. Millward Grey and erected in 1953.

 In the 1950s, areas around Maralinga and Emu were used for nuclear testing by the British Government.
 Around this time the Australian Government resumed much Anangu land to be used for the Woomera Rocket testing Range.
 Aboriginal people in the area, who were Pila Nguru (Spinifex people, of the Great Victoria Desert) were moved to the Ooldea Mission, which closed in 1952 due to internal divisions in the church.
 The people did not want to move from there, as they were used to ranging the desert, and had used the Ooldea Soak as a water source for many generations.

 The people were forcibly moved to a reserve established by the South Australian Government on a former sheep station at Yalata, where Yalata Mission was established by the Evangelical Lutheran Church of Australia.
 This was an environment quite alien to them, being desert people.

 The town was dependent on the Tea and Sugar Train for the delivery of supplies until 1996 when the train was withdrawn.
 The longest dead straight section of railway line in the world starts west of Ooldea before Watson at the 797 km post and continues to a point between Loongana and Nurina, a distance of 478 km.

 The historic Ooldea Soak and Former United Aborigines Mission Site and Daisy Bates' Campsite are both listed on the South Australian Heritage Register.

+Yooldil Kapi was handed back to the Aṉangu people in 1991 and is as of 2023 closed to the public.

+In the arts

+In 2023, Bangarra Dance Theatre performed a work choreographed by their artistic director, Kokatha woman Frances Rings, called Yuldea, which tells the story of the colonisation of the area from an Aboriginal perspective.